jurmerlo/jurmerlo.github.io/src/content/docs/blog/2025-04-17_lunas_project_setup.md

 }
 ```

-The WebGL context will be separated out of the game class in the future.
-If you want you can look at the source [here](https://github.com/lunas-engine/lunas-core/tree/v0.0.1).
-This is the code at the point of when this post was written.
+The WebGL context will be separated out of the `Game` class in the future.
+If you're interested, you can check out the source [here](https://github.com/lunas-engine/lunas-core/tree/v0.0.1).
+This is the code as it was at the time of writing this post.

 ## Next Steps
-Next I want to setup dependency injection with decorators, setup the callback system and maybe start on the renderer.
+Next, I plan to set up dependency injection with decorators, implement the callback system, and maybe start working on the renderer.